 Our granola is made with tigernuts harvested in Spain.
 These small, striped—hence the name—tubers are rich in antioxidants.
 As a pre-workout snack, these tigernuts will help stabilise free radicals produced as you burn off food for fuel.

 Like our Energy Balls, this granola is made with Jerusalem Artichoke and raw cacao to keep you energised and feeling full.

 Even when you’re not on-the-go, our granola is perfect to have with yoghurt or milk as a pre-workout or post-workout snack.

 Vegan pre workout snack 7: Apples and bananas with almond butter

-The fat from the almond butter and the carbs and fiber from the fruit provide a quick and well-balanced snack to prepare your body for your workout.
+The fat from the almond butter and the carbs and fibre from the fruit provide a quick and well-balanced snack to prepare your body for your workout.

-Any high fiber, low GI fruit is great to eat before your workout, but apples and bananas are ideal when you want to spread something on top for additional flavor.
+Any high fibre, low GI fruit is great to eat before your workout, but apples and bananas are ideal when you want to spread something on top for additional flavour.